HarshDodiya1/IPR-Online-Quiz-Platform/README.md

-﻿# Institute for Plasma Research Online Quiz Platform by LDRP-ITR
+﻿# Institute for Plasma Research Online Quiz Platform by LDRP-ITR.